Meet Me at the Morgue: The novel

-The novel was written during 1952 at a period when Macdonald was confined to a wheelchair by gout.
+The novel was written during 1952 at a period when Macdonald used a wheelchair due to gout.
 As well as its hardback and paperback publication, it was reissued by the Mystery Guild Book Club and condensed for serialisation in Cosmopolitan.
 But Pocket Books had complained that the characters lacked the "contrast between good and evil, so noticeable in Chandler's books" and wondered whether Knopf's experts could "somehow sharpen both the characters and the action".
 Macdonald responded that "I can write a sample of the ordinary hard-boiled mystery with my eyes closed" but wants to do something different, based on relationships; he believes that in this novel his own "characters are more human than in anything I've done, closer to life".
 In truth, many of the characters in the novel are more like caricatures.
 Such as the prim Miss Trenton whom Cross interviews in chapter 15, for example, or the price-obsessed Jason Richards in chapter 16 of whom his wife remarks in amusement, "He's not really avaricious.
 He just expresses his feelings in money terms".

 Meet Me at the Morgue had been preceded by the first four in the Lew Archer detective series.
 In this case the formula is varied to make the protagonist a probation officer who plays a leading part in the investigation.
 Macdonald even wondered whether his alternative hero might be material for a television series.
 The book was later classified as a novel of mystery and suspense.

 Macdonald also featured in the story an element of the imaginary Southern California that he created over the course of his writing.
 Here it is the coastal city of Pacific Point that had first appeared in The Way Some People Die (1951).
 Sometimes identified as based on La Jolla, it is introduced in an early chapter as viewed from above, with Catalina Island in the distance.
 "I could see the curved spit of land that gave the city its name, half enclosing the oval blue lagoon.
 The harbour and the sea beyond it were flecked with sails."
 Afterwards the place went on to figure in several other novels.